parthjatakia/ELE456_Project/README.md

 ## Files
 1. StateDeterminant.ipynb : Contains IBM Experiments for Section 2 - Calibration Parameter Measurements
+2. ACStark_and_CavityDrivingQubit.ipynb : Contains IBM Experiment for Section 3 - AC Stark Shift and Section 4 - Qubit States for Driven Cavity
-2. CircuitQED_final.ipynb : Contains calculations for Section 5 - Interaction driven by Non-RWA terms of the Hamiltonian
+3. CircuitQED_final.ipynb : Contains calculations for Section 5 - Interaction driven by Non-RWA terms of the Hamiltonian